johnsiilver/boutique/docs/README.md

 const (
 	// ActSendMessage indicates we want to send a message via the store.
-	ActSendMessage = iota
+	ActSendMessage boutique.ActionType = iota
 	// ActAddUser indicates the Action wants to add a user to the store.
 	ActAddUser
 )

-// SendMessage sends a message via the store. func SendMessage(user string, s string) (boutique.Action, error) {
+// SendMessage sends a message via the store. func SendMessage(user string, s string) boutique.Action {
-	f len(s) > 500 {
-		return boutique.Action{}, fmt.Errorf("cannot send a message of more than 500 characters") }
 	m := data.Message{Timestamp: time.Now(), User: user, Text: s}
 	return boutique.Action{Type: ActSendMessage, Update: m}, nil }

-// AddUser adds a user to the store, indicating a new user is in the room. func AddUser(u string) boutique.Action {
+// AddUser adds a user to the store, indicating a new user is in the comm channel. func AddUser(u string) boutique.Action {
 	return boutique.Action{Type: ActAddUser, Update: u}
 }